kuv2707/PacMan-JS/README.md

 * A login/signup page asking for name and password
 * A prompt on invalid input or failed attempt to login/signup
 * The backend is implemented in NodeJS and Express
-* The backend has some APIs used by the actual game for various purposes, like getting a random-colored ghost image
+* The backend has some APIs used by the actual game for various purposes, like getting a random-colored ghost image, getting and updating the hiscore
 * Highest score is locally stored in the browser, and is updated after the current game is over and next game starts
 * Used the BEM notation in html class names
 * Used SCSS to make CSS more managable